aj1365/HSIConvKAN/README.md

 ___________

-This PyTorch code is for the paper Jamali, A.; Roy, S.K.; Hong, D.; Lu, B.; Ghamisi, P. "[How to Learn More?
+This PyTorch code is for the paper:
+Jamali, A.; Roy, S.K.; Hong, D.; Lu, B.; Ghamisi, P. "[How to Learn More?
 Exploring Kolmogorov-Arnold Networks for Hyperspectral Image Classification],".
 Remote Sens.
 2024, 16, 4015. https://doi.org/10.3390/rs16214015.